raushanctf/Digital-Marketing/README.md

 * In which position
 * And at what cost

-`* CPM Model:-(Cost per mile and thousand impressions): The amount you pay for 1,000 ad impressions (views).` `* CPC Model:- (Cost per click): You set maximum bids yourself for each keyword.` `* CPA Model:- (Cost per Acquisition or action): Google sets bids to get as many conversions as possible at your target cost per action.`
+* CPM Model: (Cost per mile and thousand impressions): The amount you pay for 1,000 ad impressions (views).
+* CPC Model: (Cost per click): You set maximum bids yourself for each keyword.
+* CPA Model:- (Cost per Acquisition or action): Google sets bids to get as many conversions as possible at your target cost per action.
-`* CPV Model:- (Cost per view): The amount you pay each time someone views your video ad.` `* CPI Model:- (cost per installation): The amount you pay when a user installs your mobile app after clicking your ad.`
+* CPV Model: (Cost per view): The amount you pay each time someone views your video ad.
+* CPI Model: (cost per installation): The amount you pay when a user installs your mobile app after clicking your ad.

 **🧱 Structure of Google Ads (Hierarchical Format)**
 * Google Ads is organized in three main levels: